 Casting

-Casting forms parts by filling a mold with liquid metal or resin, enabling complex shapes, internal cavities, and cost-effective production at scale.
+Casting forms near-net-shape parts by filling molds with molten metal or liquid resin, enabling complex geometry at low unit cost in volume.

 Overview